 California prevailing wage laws protect workers by establishing minimum pay rates for various job classifications and setting rules for overtime and employee fringe benefits.
 Any work performed as part of a public works project, whether for a contractor or subcontractor, must be compensated according to the determinations of the DIR.
 The California Labor Code defines rules for wage statements and other employer obligations.

-For more information about this case, read “Long Beach, Contractors Sued Over Oil Well Project Wages” in Law360, or contact Donahoo & Associates.
+For more information about this case, read “Long Beach, Contractors Sued Over Oil Well Project Wages” in Law360, or contact Donahoo & Associates, PC.